unvacs/Linuxhardning_practical/PAM-Module.md

   > C2S/CIS allows modified these arguments to ensure compliance with your organization's security policy.

+Use of a complex or strength password helps to increase the time and resources required to compromise the password.

+- `minlen` parameter controls requirements for minimum characters required in a password.
+The shorter the password, the lower the number of possible combinations that need to be tested before the password is compromised.
+- `dcredit` parameter controls requirements for usage of digits in a password.
+- `lcredit` parameter controls requirements for usage of lowercase letters in a password.
+- `ucredit` parameter controls requirements for usage of uppercase letters in a password.

 #### Solution

 ###### Make sure that pam_pwquality exists and set password retry prompts